MiddlewareReaderProtocol

 Swift

-public func lift<GlobalDependencies, GlobalOutputActionType>( outputAction outputActionMap: @escaping (MiddlewareType.OutputActionType) -> GlobalOutputActionType, dependencies dependenciesMap: @escaping (GlobalDependencies) -> Dependencies ) -> MiddlewareReader< GlobalDependencies, LiftMiddleware<MiddlewareType.InputActionType, GlobalOutputActionType, MiddlewareType.StateType, MiddlewareType> >
+public func lift<GlobalDependencies, GlobalOutputActionType>( outputAction outputActionMap: @escaping (MiddlewareType.OutputActionType) -> GlobalOutputActionType, dependencies dependenciesMap: @escaping (GlobalDependencies) -> Dependencies ) -> MiddlewareReader< GlobalDependencies, LiftMiddleware<MiddlewareType.InputActionType, GlobalOutputActionType, MiddlewareType.StateType, MiddlewareType> >Parameters

 a